 4. Lizzie Valesquez

 You may not recognise her name, but you’ll have probably seen her face after her photo was used in a body-shaming meme.
-In 2006 she was dubbed the “World’s Ugliest Woman”, but far from letting this stop her, she’s used her voice to help spread messages of positivity - speaking out against bullying.
+In 2006 She was dubbed the “World’s Ugliest Woman”, but far from letting this stop her, she’s used her voice to help spread messages of positivity - speaking out against bullying.
 A genuinely motivational speaker whose TEDx talk (“How do you define yourself?”) is well worth a listen.

 5. Amal Clooney

 You’ll almost certainly have heard of Amal Clooney, but beyond the tabloid articles dissecting her life and fashion to excruciating detail, she’s a whip-smart lawyer who specialises in Human Rights (amongst other things).
-When she’s not in the courtroom she’s also lectured on Human Rights and Criminal Law - in 2916 she was a visiting faculty member at Columbia Law School and she’s president of the Clooney Foundation for Justice.
+When she’s not in the courtroom she’s also lectured on Human Rights and Criminal Law - last year she was a visiting faculty member at Columbia Law School and she’s president of the Clooney Foundation for Justice.

 6. Anne McLaren